bpk68/gatsby-netlify-cms/src/pages/index.md

   heading: What is a Rob?
   description: >
     Rob is an experienced UI developer and marketer who likes simple, organised thinking and making clever things happen in progressive web apps.
     I like JavaScript (a lot!), React (amongst other frameworks), and solving problems.
-You can find me working at <a href="https://www.iamcloud.com">IAM Cloud</a>.
-Drop by and say hi on me[at]robkendal.co.uk.
+You can find me working on things at <a href="https://github.com/bpk68" title="rob kendal's github profile">GitHub</a>.
+Say hi on me[at]robkendal.co.uk.
 ---